aspose-slides/Aspose.Slides-Documentation/net/developer-guide/web-extensions/_index.md

 }
 ```

-Now, we will add it into the input and output:
+Now, we add it into the input and output:

 ``` csharp
 using (Presentation pres = new Presentation())